-We seek contributions from government, academia and industrial in a broad set of critical technology areas supporting Government microcircuits applications.
-Authors are encouraged the review the technical topic area descriptions and submit their abstract to the area most closely aligned with your abstract.
-If you are unsure which technology area to submit to please contact the GOMACTech Technical Chair
+We seek contributions from government, academia and industry in a broad set of critical technology areas supporting Government microcircuit applications.
+Authors are encouraged to review the technical topic area descriptions below and submit your abstract to the technical topic area most closely aligned with your abstract.
+If you are unsure which technical topic area to submit to please contact the GOMACTech Technical Program Chair - Steve Hary at stephen.hary@us.af.mil

-GOMACTech Technical Topic Areas
+GOMACTech 2017 Technical Topic Areas

-Radiation Hardened Technologies, Designs & Systems: Papers are sought detailing R&D work related to advancing the state of art in radiation-hard microelectronics in the following areas
+Radiation Hardened Technologies, Designs & Systems

+Papers are sought detailing R&D work related to advancing the state of art in radiation-hard microelectronics in the following areas